 The Indiana Health Insurance Marketplace offers affordable medical rates and quality coverage.
-You can purchase and enroll for a policy through our website in 15 minutes.
+You can purchase a plan and enroll through our website in 15 minutes.
 Because of the complexity of changes and the confusion of determining tax credit amounts, we will guide you through the process of buying a policy and help you understand which Exchange plans will be best for you or your family.
 Non-Obamacare coverage is also offered, and often prices are substantially less than conventional policies.

 You may also qualify for a subsidy that could potentially pay your entire premium.
-Open Enrollment begins in November and lasts for three months.
-During this time, you can choose and compare policies that will be effective for 2016.
+Open Enrollment (under age-65) begins in November.
+During this time, you can choose and compare policies that will be effective for the following year.
 Whether you are buying coverage for the first time or replacing an existing policy, you'll be eligible for financial subsidies and won't be declined for medical reasons.

 We highly recommend that you take the time to review plans before Open Enrollment, so there is ample time to determine your best options.
 With more than three decades of experience, we research the best plans offered by the most highly-rated carriers (more information is provided below).
 If you are Medicaid or Medicare-eligible, we will provide additional guidance.